-As they approached the gardens, Josah could hear laughter punctuated with occasional bursts of straining noises.
-He witnessed Graybard and Conall clasping hands, as each attempted to force their opponent down.
+Approaching the gardens, Josah heard laughter, with occasional bursts of straining noises.
+He saw Graybard and Conall clasping hands, as each attempted to force their opponent down.
 Graybard let Conall struggle before he slammed the young boy’s hand onto the table.

 “About time,” said Conall, rubbing the back of his hand.
 “We sent Caleb to find you, and now he’s gone.”

 “He’s watching Ena, and yes, Evelyn knows about Ena and me,” Josah said to ease the concern on Conall’s face.